KonishchevDmitry/investments/docs/brokers.md

 <img src="/docs/images/ib-custom-activity-statement-parameters.png?raw=true" width="685" height="407" alt="Custom Activity Statement Parameters" title="Custom Activity Statement Parameters">

-<a name="firstrade"></a>
-## Firstrade

-The program expects broker statements in `*.ofx` format (`Accounts -> History -> Download Account History -> Microsoft Money`).

-Please take into account the following issues with Firstrade statements:
-1. Firstrade doesn't provide information about real dividend amount, so it will be deduced from received amount and expected tax rate.
-2. When you generate broker statements, current cash assets and open positions information will always be got for yesterday date.
-So you effectively aren't able to generate a valid statement with ending date different from yesterday.
-But you should split the statements for the following reasons:

-   2.1.
-Firstrade allows to generate the statement for past three years only.

-   2.2.
-You should have your statements split by years for [cash-flow](taxes.md#cash-flow) command.

-   So, considering this, I recommend to generate new statement for the previous year on each January 1.

 # Russian Brokers

 When you configure your portfolio as backed by a Russian broker, the following configuration options should be specified depending on your account type: